Statistical Methods for cis-Mendelian Randomization with Two-sample Summary-level Data: Discussion

 Compared to each other, JAM, PCA, F-LIML and CLR exhibited similar performance in simulations with strong genetic instruments.
 With weak instruments, the CLR test was least affected by weak instruments bias and provided a valid test for the causal null hypothesis, albeit no point estimates.
 F-LIML obtained accurate causal effect estimates but yielded confidence intervals with poor coverage, while JAM had biased causal effect estimates but better uncertainty quantification.
 The principal components IVW approach was affected by weak instruments bias to a greater extent than the other methods, although our real-data applications suggest that PCA can still perform well if very weak variants are removed from the analysis prior to its implementation.

 The use of multiple methods as a form of sensitivity analysis can increase the reliability of results of a cis-MR study.
 This can be further reinforced by triangulating evidence from different study designs \citep{Gill2020}.
-This includes colocalization, an approach which has been shown to yield benefits when used in conjunction with MR to prioritize proteins for drug development \citep{Zheng2019}.
-Here, we have only focused on Mendelian randomization and not considered alternative approaches.
+In addition to TWAS and PWAS studies discussed earlier, this can include colocalization, which has been shown to yield benefits when used in conjunction with MR to prioritize proteins for drug development \citep{Zheng2019}.
+Here, we have focused on MR and have not discussed colocalization in detail; we refer to a recent review comparing the two approaches instead \citep{Zuber2022}.